TeaTracer/akka-test/README.md

-# JQEstate Test App
+# Akka Test App

-This application run http server at localhost:8080 with routes ['/', '/<int>'], then send requests and parse responses.
+This application sent some https requests to REST API and parse responses.
+Use "akka-http", "akka-stream" and "circe" for parsing JSON.

 ## Usage